Sergio Ramos: 2005–09: Record transfer and early days

-2009–15: Breakout and team mainstay
+2009–14: Breakout and team mainstay

-2009–10 season

 At the start of the 2009–10 season, Ramos was appointed as one of Real Madrid's four captains.
 Because Pepe had suffered a serious knee injury during this campaign, Ramos was often deployed as central defender.
-He scored four goals in 33 league matches; and, on 21 February 2010 he played his 200th official match for the Los Blancos against Villarreal (150 in the first division).
+He scored four goals in 33 league matches; and, on 21 February 2010 he played his 200th official match for Los Blancos against Villarreal (150 in the first division).
 Despite these personal highlights, Real Madrid finished the campaign without picking up any silverware.

-2010–11 season

 In Real Madrid's 5–0 loss at Barcelona on 29 November 2010, Ramos was sent off after kicking Lionel Messi from behind, then pushing Carles Puyol in the ensuing melée.
 After this ejection, he equalled Fernando Hierro's previous record of ten red cards at the club, despite having played in 264 fewer games.
 On 20 April 2011, Ramos started in the season's Copa del Rey final, a 1–0 win against Barcelona in Valencia.
 In the subsequent victory procession, while celebrating on the top of the club's bus, he accidentally lost hold of the cup, which fell under the wheels of the vehicle; the trophy was dented as a result.

-2011–12 season

 On 12 July 2011, Ramos extended his contract with Real Madrid until 2017.
 The following 25 April, in the Champions League semi-finals' second leg against Bayern Munich, he missed his penalty shootout attempt as Real Madrid lost 3–1; the league campaign ended with them winning, with a record 100 points, after a four-year wait and he was the player with most balls recovered in his team, third overall.

-2012–13 season

 On 9 January 2013, Ramos was sent off for a second bookable offense midway through the second half of an eventual 4–0 home win over Celta Vigo in the 2012–13 Copa del Rey.
 He subsequently received a four-match suspension, after it was revealed he also insulted referee Miguel Ángel Ayza Gámez.
 The following month, mere minutes after scoring the second goal at home against Rayo Vallecano and less than 20 minutes into the first half, he received two yellow cards within one minute in the eventual 2–0 home success, taking his red card tally with Real Madrid alone to 16; and 12 in the league.

 In late February/early March 2013, due to the absence of Iker Casillas due to injury, Ramos captained Real to back-to-back wins over Barcelona in just four days: he netted the 2–1 home winner in the second game, heading home after a corner kick.